 - Best uses: This entity can be used to access the financial markets through public or private issuance of bonds and equities.

 The Luxembourg branch

 - Registering a branch in Luxembourg is a simple process if certain steps are followed and the documents are properly submitted.
-The whole Luxembourg business setup process takes 3 weeks including obtaining a business permit and registration at the Trade and the Companies Registrar.
+The whole Luxembourg business setup process takes 3 weeks including obtaining a business permit and registration at the Trade and Companies Register;